My Quiet Kitchen

 Can I make it without a microwave?

 You sure can!
 Bake it in a preheated oven at 350°F (175°C) for about 15 minutes or until the center is sett.
 Just be sure to use an oven-safe dish.
-Or, if have a few bananas on hand, why not go ahead and make this oat flour banana bread?
+Or, if have several ripe bananas on hand, why not go ahead and make oat flour banana bread or easy banana muffins?
 Leftovers freeze well.

 Top Tips